 Patient/Family Support volunteers visit Samaritan patients and families in their homes, at our inpatient hospice centers in Mt.
 Holly and Voorhees, or in long-term care facilities.
 They support our patients and their family caregivers through:

 • Companionship, chatting, reading

 • Watching TV, listening to music, playing games

 Vigil volunteers provide a supportive presence during a patient’s final hours.
 They offer a beautiful final gift of peace and solace to those they serve.
 Vigil volunteers must first serve as patient/family support volunteers and complete advanced training.

-Pet Therapy Volunteers are volunteers that provide direct support to our patients with the use of their already-certified therapy dog.
+Pet Therapy Volunteers provide direct support to our patients with the use of their already-certified pet therapy dog.